tomkulish/datascience_gettingandcleanningdata/Readme.md

 1. Open RStudio OR R
 2. Browse to the location you installed the program.
 Make it your working directory.
 3. Run source("run_analysis.R")
+4. The new tidy dataset will be stored in ./Data/cleanedData.txt

 ### Expected Output
 ```